Brehtyn/FlorianasFriends/NOTES.md

     -|Username
     -|Email
+    -|Profile Picture (probably ID or some reference) -|location - so they can see only posts that are in thier area

+    There will be two tabs for users, or maybe just home page Not sure
+    One will be posts they liked or saved to be able to get updates on those The other will be all pets
-    -|Profile Picture (probably ID or some reference) -|Posts Saved/Posts Liked (can make this an object) -|Posts Snippet (object)
+    -|Posts Saved/Posts Liked (can make this an array) -|Posts Snippet (object)
             -|Pet Name
             -|Pet Picture